HOW TO GET THE MOST VALUE FROM THIS MARKETING KIT

-This is the right, stand-out framework for 2021.
+This is the perfect framework for 2022.
 And the four strategies we broke down — the Corporate Advertising Program, Fundraising Power, Campus Ambassador Program, and Classic Bundle — are its perfect sidekicks.

 This Marketing Kit goes deep into the details for stand-out selling — and for good reason.
 But if you’re looking for a refresher on the basics, like how to sell your foundational capabilities (hello, Online Stores), who to pitch to, or what products to highlight, then you want to check this article out.
 And if what you really need is pitching intel — as in, how to pitch in a way that guarantees maximum sales, then this is the article for you.